chopicalqui/SharpBurp/README.md

 # SharpBurp

-C# application, which parses a Nmap XML output file and allows sending selected HTTP services to the BurpSuite scanner.
+C# application, which parses Nmap XML output files and allows sending selected HTTP services to the BurpSuite Scanner via BurpSuite's REST API.
+Use this application to start large-scale web application security scans based on Nmap scan results.

 ## Configuration